 You can also direct review copy requests of any of our titles to publicity(at)280steps.com with details of title requested, blog or publication where the review will appear, and your full contact information.

-Please send all general rights inquiries to email@example.com.
+For all general rights inquiries, please contact email@example.com.

 You can find a list of our subagents ordered by territory below.
 If you are interested in one of our titles in one of these territories, please contact the appropriate subagent directly.
 For all other territories, contact firstname.lastname@example.org.